Predictive analytics in retail:

 Developing targeted marketing campaigns

-Predictive analytics can help retailers create more effective marketing campaigns by providing valuable insights about future customer preferences and buying behaviors.
+Predictive analytics can help retailers create more effective marketing strategies and campaigns by providing valuable insights about future customer preferences and buying behaviors.
 Intelligent data analytics allows businesses to target their ads more accurately and tailor messages to specific customers.

 increase in product sales for retailers that use data-driven targeting